biocatiit/website/content/pages/users_howto_saxs_collect.rst

             *   Do not have the HPLC and wash pump connected to the capillary at the same time

-            *   Connect capillary to hamilton syringe pump (on desktop) and press wash
+            *   Connect capillary to Hamilton syringe pump (on desktop) and press wash

             *   When done, capillary can be reconnected to the HPLC (red outlet 1 line)